 Pre-Construction + Permitting

-Sub bids locked, selections priced, permits submitted — 75% of line items confirmed before breaking ground
+Sub bids locked, selections priced, St. Petersburg Building Department permit submitted (typically 3–6 weeks on a clean set for additions, longer if a Certificate of Appropriateness is required in a historic district) — 75% of line items confirmed before breaking ground

 1-2 months